lehtiolab/msstitch/README.md

   --qvalitypsms qvality_psms.txt --qvalitypeps qvality_peptides.txt \
   --filtpsm 0.01 --filtpep 0.01
 ```
+Note that the qvality PSMs and peptides files containing svm-scores and FDR, have to
+be made of the filtered.xml percolator output, as their content will be zipped, thus
+each line in the qvality PSMs file represents a PSM present in percolator XML,
+and vice versa.
+The same goes for peptides.

 Create an SQLite file with full-protein sequences for filtering any peptide of
 a minimum length specified that matches to those.
 Stop codons are also here treated